Triceps Tendonitis — A Helpful Guide to Pain at the Back of the Elbow

 Whether or not you can continue engaging in physical activities depends on the severity of the pain.

 If it's mild, you can use conventional pain relief methods or short-term remedies such as sports or kinesiology tape, compression sleeves, braces, or straps to reduce discomfort.
-However, if the pain is chronic or causes sharp pain, treat the underlying cause before resuming activity.
+However, if the pain is chronic or causes sharp pain, address the underlying cause before resuming activity.

 In the video below, I demonstrate mobility exercises using a resistance band to warm up and strengthen the elbow and triceps tendons.

-These exercises can help with healing and recovery.
+These exercises can help with recovery.

 YouTube video